lHappYzz/telegram-bot/README.md

 `Work dir: app/CallbackQueryHandlers`

 The framework includes a mechanism for processing `CallbackQuery` requests, implemented as dedicated classes.
-Each handler extends the base `CallbackQueryHandler` class, allowing developers to define custom logic for handling callback queries received from Telegram bots.
+Each handler extends the base `boot/Src/Abstracts/CallbackQueryHandler` class, allowing developers to define custom logic for handling callback queries received from Telegram.

 ```php
 class TestHandler extends CallbackQueryHandler